Rule 3745-7-03 | Public water system classification and staffing requirements.

 (2) Visits to all public water systems classified in accordance with this rule shall be performed by the owner, supplier, or a representative or agent of the owner or supplier seven days per week and noted in the operational and maintenance records required by rule 3745-7-09 of the Administrative Code.
 Visits shall not be necessary when the public water system is not in operation.

 (3) In the event a public water system can document the existence of automation and continuous monitoring which provides a greater level of reasonable assurance that a facility is maintaining compliance, the system may request a waiver of the visit requirement contained in paragraph (D)(2) of this rule.
 In order to request a waiver, the public water system shall submit a request on a form acceptable to the director.
-The public water system shall demonstrate the system continuously monitors flow, pH, turbidity, disinfection and fluoridation, if applicable, at the entry point to the distribution system.
-The public water system shall also demonstrate the system continuously monitors chlorination, if applicable, at representative points in the distribution system.
+The public water system shall demonstrate the system continuously monitors turbidity, flow, pH, flouride and chlorine at the entry point to the distribution system.
+Continuous monitoring for fluoride and chlorine are only necessary if fed by the facility.
+The public water system shall also demonstrate the system continuously monitors chlorination, if fed by the facility, at representative points in the distribution system.
 The public water system shall document alarm set points for each parameter that are protective of human health.
 Set points shall be set in such a manner that an appropriately certified professional operator can respond to correct a problem prior to the violation of regulatory limits.
 The public water system shall document that the monitoring system has the ability to notify public water system personnel when a value outside a set point has been detected.
 The public water system shall demonstrate the ability for a professional operator, certified at a level equal to or higher than that of the public water system, to respond to the system within an hour of a value outside a set point being detected.

 All of the information required in paragraph (D)(3) of this rule, shall be documented in the facility's operation and maintenance records.
 In the event any of the following occur, the public water system shall return to having an owner's representative visit the facility on a daily basis: